cateru/Memristor_Crossbar_Training_Class/docs/source/README.md

 **todo**:
 1. System the readme including the explanation of the documentation run
-2. Commit and push the changes in the repository (all at once?)
 3. System the test of the logic_currents (make 2?)
 4. Verify that the tests are complete (test all errors)